TomHodson/tomhodson.github.com/_posts/2022-11-10-adding_interactivity_to_svg.md

 excerpt: In which a simple thing turns out to be surprisingly in-depth!
 layout: post
 image: /assets/extracted_from_ipynb/452af1f7-a8e3-4b32-b6d2-720c31f27af3.png
+alt: A diagram showing showing circles with arrows in them linked by lines that represents a simple physical model of electron spins interacting.
 ---

 I wanted my thesis to have a nice HTML version in addition to the mandatory-in-my-field latex/PDF version.
 Having a HTML version also means I can experiment with a bit of interactivity.
 I've done some of the diagrams in SVG using Inkscape which is a nice tool for this kind of thing.
 I wanted to add some interactivity as an easter egg to the SVGs in the HTML version.